tpperez/app-template/README.md

 ## Contributing

-Read our [development guide](docs/development.md) for setup, testing requirements, and contribution guidelines.
+Read our [development guide](docs/development.md) for setup and testing requirements.